-The European Diploma in Intensive Care Medicine (EDIC) seeks to standardise education and and training of quality intensive care across Europe and beyond.
+The European Diploma in Intensive Care Medicine (EDIC) seeks to standardise education and training of quality intensive care across Europe and beyond.
 EDIC exams are meticulously developed and continuously updated to create standard exit exams, which accurately reflect clearly defined assessment goals and address the necessary skills, attitude, competencies and knowledge required for intensive care practice.
 The awarding of a speciality exam in intensive care medicine is a key component of ESICM's education strategy, which aims to set a standard for entry into intensive care specialist practice in Europe.
 Many jurisdictions specify EDIC as a professional qualification in ICM and the increasing numbers sitting the exam also attests to its widening acceptance.
-Responsibility for the European Diploma in Intensive Care Medicine (EDIC) belongs with the Education and Training Committee and its EDIC subcommittee, under the leadership of Marco Maggiorini (Zurich, Switzerland).
+Responsibility for the European Diploma in Intensive Care Medicine (EDIC) belongs with the Education and Training Committee and its Examinations Committee.

-The EDIC examinations are set out in two parts: Part I - Written exam, and Part II - Oral/Clinical exam.
+The EDIC examinations are set out in two parts: Part I - the written exam (see guidelines), and Part II - the oral/clinical case exam (see guidelines).
 The EDIC examination guidelines will provide you with information on the exam as well as the requirements needed to sit the exam.

 How To Prepare Yourself For Your Examination